2Retr0/PlacementPlus/README.md

 ## Compatibility
 * Works with Stardew Valley 1.5 on Windows.
-   * Untested on Linux/Mac but should function fine.
+   * Untested on Linux/Mac but should work fine!
 * Works in single player and multiplayer.

 ## See also